susumuota/gym-oculoenv/README.md

 MultipleObjectTrackingSkip-v0
 RandomDotMotionDiscrimination-v0
 RandomDotMotionDiscriminationSkip-v0
+RedCursor-v0
 ```

 `Skip` version of environments may reduce learning time.
 They skip "move to red cross cursor" part in the experiments.

+`RedCursor-v0` is a special environment of "move to red cross cursor" part.

 See https://github.com/susumuota/gym-oculoenv/blob/master/gym_oculoenv/__init__.py for more details.